Mama Africa (Yemi Alade album): Critical reception

 Mama Africa received mixed reviews from music critics.
-A writer for Pulse Nigeria awarded the album 3.5 stars out of 5, commending Yemi Alade for improving "significantly from her last solo album with mundane love expressions and stories seemingly turned up a notch."
-Ade Tayo of Simply Africa Music said with the album's release, Alade "has ample material to use for performance purposes on any platform, across Africa."
-Adaobi Nezianya of Circulation magazine praised Alade for "curating the right sounds from diverse places to craft an excellent album."
+A Pulse Nigeria contributor, who goes by Jonathan, awarded the album 3.5 stars out of 5, commending Alade for improving "significantly from her last solo album with mundane love expressions and stories seemingly turned up a notch."
+Ade Tayo of Simply Africa Music praised Alade for having "ample material to use for performance purposes on any platform, across Africa."
+In a review for Circulation magazine, Adaobi Nezianya applauded Alade for "curating the right sounds from diverse places to craft an excellent album."

 In a less enthusiastic review, Music in Africa's Oris Aigbokhaevbolo said the album has "zero replay value" and further stated that numerous songs on it "carry the specifically vapid materialism of the stereotypical Lagos girl."
 Wilfred Okiche of 360nobs described the album as "one big dance party" and said its title is "only a ruse to thread her influences and copy catting into a cohesive effort."
-Okichie also wrote that the album is "as Nigerian pop as they come".
-Temitope Delano of TooXclusive granted it 2.5 stars out of 5, calling it "boring" and saying it is a "far cry from what was expected from this brilliant artiste."
+TooXclusive's Temitope Delano granted Mama Africa 2.5 stars out of 5, calling it "boring" and saying it is a "far cry from what was expected from this brilliant artiste."

 Accolades

+Mama Africa won World Beat at the 2017 Independent Music Awards.